kartiksahu82/Power-BI-Projects/README.md

-Welcome to my GitHub repository, showcasing my skills in data extraction, transformation, loading, modeling, DAX writing, report building, and publishing using Power Query, Power View, and Power BI.
+Welcome to my GitHub repository, showcasing my skills in data extraction From Excel, transformation, loading, modeling, DAX writing, report building, and publishing using Power Query, Power View, and Power BI.

 🔍 Extract data: I received the data from the client in Excel format, which served as the initial source for analysis.